qwiklabs-04/horizon-sdv/docs/workloads/android/tests/cts_execution.md

 Note:

-- This pipeline offers the flexibility to run using a user-defined CTS suite (built by the `CTS Builder` pipeline) instead of the default Android 14, 15 and 16 CTS suites provided by google.
+- This pipeline offers the flexibility to run using a user-defined CTS suite (built by the `AAOS Builder` pipeline with `AAOS_BUILD_CTS` enabled) instead of the default Android 14, 15 and 16 CTS suites provided by google.
 - It allows user to enable MTK Connect should they wish to view the virtual devices during testing (e.g. useful for UI tests).
 - It allows users to keep the cuttlefish virtual devices alive for a certain amount of time after the CTS run has completed in order to facilitate debugging via MTK Connect.
 MTK Connect must be enabled for this option.